huntergps/handbook-docs/Fuse/04 - Layout.md

 - BottomCenterter
 - BottomRight

+TODO: Add information about `Default`, that is, stretch to match parent?

 ### $(Margin) and $(Padding)
 Each element can specify the amount of space between it and its parent or surrounding elements by using its @(Margin) property.